The Great Train Robbery

 Plot

 Two bandits break into a railroad telegraph office, where they force the operator at gunpoint to stop a train and order its engineer to fill the locomotive's tender at the station's water tank.
 They then knock the operator out and tie him up.
-As the train stops it is boarded by the banditsnow four.
-Two bandits enter an express car, kill a messenger, and open a box of valuables with dynamite.
-In a fight on the engine car, the others kill the fireman and force the engineer to halt the train and disconnect its locomotive.
+It is boarded by the bandits.
+Two bandits enter an express car and open a box of valuables with dynamite.
+The others kill the fireman and force the engineer to halt the train and disconnect its locomotive.
 The bandits then force the passengers off the train and rifle them for their belongings.
 One passenger tries to escape but is instantly shot down.
-Carrying their loot, the bandits escape in the locomotive, disembarking in a valley where they left their horses.
+The bandits escape in the locomotive.